anpham6/chrome-docs/source/db/mongodb.rst

-          db?: m.DbOptions; // Used as options with "name" collection?: m.CollectionOptions; // Used as options with "table" command?: m.RunCommandOptions; // Used as options with "command" };
+          db?: m.DbOptions; // Used as options with "name" collection?: m.CollectionOptions; // Used as options with "table" command?: m.RunCommandOptions; // Used as options with "command" bulkWrite?: m.ClientBulkWriteOptions; // Used as options with "bulkWrite" };
       execute?: {
           insert?: m.BulkWriteOptions; // Used as options with "update - insert"